espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 To allocate a GPIO sync source, you can call the :cpp:func:`mcpwm_new_gpio_sync_src` function, with configuration structure :cpp:type:`mcpwm_gpio_sync_src_config_t` as the parameter.
 The configuration structure is defined as:

 - :cpp:member:`mcpwm_gpio_sync_src_config_t::group_id` sets the MCPWM group ID.
 The ID should belong to [0, :c:macro:`SOC_MCPWM_GROUPS` - 1] range.
-Please note, the GPIO sync sources located in different groups are totally independent, i.e. GPIO sync source in group 0 can not be detected by the timers in group 1.
+Please note, the GPIO sync sources located in different groups are totally independent, i.e., GPIO sync source in group 0 can not be detected by the timers in group 1.
 - :cpp:member:`mcpwm_gpio_sync_src_config_t::gpio_num` sets the GPIO number used by the sync source.
 - :cpp:member:`mcpwm_gpio_sync_src_config_t::active_neg` sets whether the sync signal is active on negative edges.
 - :cpp:member:`mcpwm_gpio_sync_src_config_t::pull_up` and :cpp:member:`mcpwm_gpio_sync_src_config_t::pull_down` set whether to pull up and/or pull down the GPIO internally.